google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/payment-request.md

 * To let the browser act as intermediary among merchants, users, and payment methods
 * To standardize the payment communication flow as much as possible
 * To seamlessly support different secure payment methods
-* To work on any browser, device, or platform -- mobile or otherwise
+* To work on any browser, device, or platform&mdash;mobile or otherwise

 The Payment Request API is an open and cross-browser standard that replaces traditional checkout flows by allowing merchants to request and accept any payment in a single API call.
 The PaymentRequest API allows the web page to exchange information with the user agent while the user is providing input, before approving or denying a payment request.